MCP and Agent Workflows¶

 repo_map |

-Build a compact JSON code map with optional domain and kind filters |
+Build a compact JSON code map with optional domain, kind, and route filters (TS/JS, Go, C#, Python, Java, Ruby, Rust) |

 repo_index |

-Generate local .dev-context/index.json files and catalog entries |
+Generate local .dev-context/index.json files and catalog entries; dryRun:true discovers read-only |

 repo_search |

-Search cataloged repositories by path, route, import, export, symbol, or domain |
+Search cataloged repositories by path, route, import, export, symbol, or domain; omit query to list the catalog |

 context_pack |